langchain-ai/langchain-benchmarks/langchain-docs-benchmarking/README.md

 **Note:** this will benchmark chains on a _copy_ of the dataset and will not update the public leaderboard.

+## Running the published experiments

+The following steps will let you run pre-configured experiments:

 ### 1. Install requirements

 ```bash